MarkusSecundus/YoowzxCalc/README.md

 Func<double, double> f1 = calc.Get<Func<double, double>>("f");
 Func<double, double, double> f2 = calc.Get<Func<double, double, double>>("f");
 ```
-_Achtung - Yoowzx supports function overloading.
-In this case, for the variable f1 a function named "f" with one parameter will be sought; completely different function "f" with two parameters for f2.
-Number of arguments of the sought function is deduced from the type parameter._
+_Achtung! - Yoowzx supports function overloading.
+In this case, for the variable f1 a function named "f" with one parameter will be sought; completely different function "f" with two parameters for f2. `Get<>()` deduces the number of arguments from its type parameter._

 ### ***Tail recursion***
 Yoowzx fully supports the [Tail recursion optimization](https://en.wikipedia.org/wiki/Tail_call).
 Should we thus define e.g. computation of factorial this way, there's no need to worry about stack overflow: